 Pre-need insurance is a whole-life policy offered by funeral providers, with installments paid to an intermediary insurance company.
 In some states, you must name the funeral home director as the beneficiary; other states forbid it.
-The insurance company pays the death benefit immediately, unlike with regular life insurance.
-In contrast, burial insurance is usually a term-life insurance policy paid to a named beneficiary, who can use the death benefits in any manner he or she chooses.
+The insurance company pays the death benefit immediately.
+Burial insurance is a life insurance policy usually sold by insurance companies, but in some states it may also be offered by funeral homes.
+The beneficiary can use the death benefits any way he or she chooses.

 Insurance policies are generally more portable than other pre-paid funds if you move to another area, but they rarely disburse more than was paid in premiums.
 In most cases, you will spend as much or more in premiums than the policy will actually pay out at the time of your death.
 Why make your money worth less by converting it into insurance?

-With a funeral trust plan, you sign a contract and pay the funeral home the cost of a funeral either in installments or in a lump-sum.
+With a funeral trust plan, you sign a contract and pay the funeral home the cost of a funeral either in installments or in a lump sum.
 The director places the money into an interest-bearing trust account, and serves as the trustee.
-After death, the trust funds are paid directly to the funeral provider named in the trust.
+After death, the trust funds are paid directly to the funeral provider named as trustee.